fedosejev/front-end-course/week-05/day-03/warm-up.md

 Write a function that renders a price underneath the button when user clicks on that button.

+You don't need to create this button with JavaScript.

 ## 3.

 Write a function that takes two parameters: 1) an array of objects where each object has `message` property, 2) function that logs a comment message.
 This function then logs all comments.